 Unless you’ve been working in an air gapped system, the vulnerability affecting the log4j library, dubbed “Log4Shell” (CVE-2021-44228) has been impacting you just as it has been disrupting organizations all across the world.
-Initially discovered on Minecraft, this new critical vulnerability potentially affects 3 – 13 billion devices and is relatively easy to exploit when compared to other infamous bugs like Heartbleed.
+Initially discovered on Minecraft, this new critical vulnerability potentially affects 3 – 13 billion devices.
+It is also relatively easy to exploit when compared to other infamous bugs like Heartbleed.

-Risk Based Security’s CEO Jake Kouns joined Flashpoint’s Community Call: Log4J Vulnerability to explain what is known about Log4Shell, the potential impact, and how organizations can protect themselves against it.
+Jake Kouns, Chief Innovation Officer at Flashpoint joined our Community Call: Log4J Vulnerability to explain what is known about Log4Shell, the potential impact, and how organizations can protect themselves against it.

 What is Log4Shell?

-Since its initial discovery on November 30, as an exploit used against Minecraft servers, the “Log4Shell” vulnerability has exploded across the Internet, sending the security community into overdrive.
-The original CVE assignment for this issue has now been joined by two more, creating further confusion and headache for security teams.
+Since its discovery in November, as an exploit used against Minecraft servers, the “Log4Shell” vulnerability has exploded across the Internet.
+The vulnerability is sending the security community into overdrive.
+The original CVE assignment for this issue has now been joined by two more.
+This is creating further confusion and headache for security teams.

 There have been plenty of articles (some would say too many articles) on this topic.
 So, take your pick of any of the prior links if you want to get up to speed on the basics.
 We want to share some new information and perspective that you should be aware of when wrapping your head around Log4Shell.